Chart Color Schemes

 Cottesloe's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Cottesloe's health outcomes show excellent results across all age groups with very low prevalence of common health conditions.
+Health outcomes data shows excellent results across Cottesloe with very low prevalence of common health conditions across all age groups.
 The rate of private health cover is exceptionally high at approximately 96% of the total population (8,352 people), compared to 87.5% across Greater Perth and a national average of 55.3%.
-The most common medical conditions are arthritis and asthma, affecting 6.5 and 5.7% of residents respectively.
+The most common medical conditions in the area are arthritis and asthma, impacting 6.5% and 5.7% of residents respectively.

-A significant majority, 75.5%, report being completely free of medical ailments, compared to 74.2% across Greater Perth.
-Cottesloe has a higher proportion of seniors aged 65 and over at 23.3% (2,034 people), compared to 21.5% in Greater Perth.
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+A total of 75.5% of residents declare themselves completely clear of medical ailments, compared to 74.2% across Greater Perth.
+Cottesloe has 23.3% of residents aged 65 and over (2,034 people), which is higher than the 21.5% in Greater Perth.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health